garyjohnson/kvaut/README.md

 ```

 ### Setting up the Automation Client
 Now we need to set up our first behave test to launch our app.
-In your `features\environment.py` file (create it if you don't have it, add something like this:
+In your `features\environment.py` file (create it if you don't have it), add something like this:

 ```
 import os